Towards an experimentally feasible controlled-phase gate on two blockaded Rydberg atoms: Experimental considerations

 \item To avoid excitation of the lossy $\ket{i}$ state, we need to keep the red laser far-detuned, ideally around $500\ \mathrm{MHz}$.
 However, as can be seen in Eq.~\eqref{eqn:omegaeff}, increasing the detuning will reduce the effective Rabi frequency, which makes achieving the gate in a short time more difficult.

 \item To make maximum use of the laser power, we change the shape of the pulse from a simple Gaussian to a 'flat-top', given by

 Here, the Rabi frequency increases with a Gaussian profile to the maximum $\Omega_0$ in a time $\tau$ (the rise-time), followed by a period of constant Rabi frequency for a time $T - 2\tau$, and then finally a reduction along a Gaussian profile to zero, again in a time $\tau$.
-This allows us to have the laser at full power for the longest time possible, which in turn causes us to accumulate the time-dependent phase more rapidly.
+This gives us the freedom to have the laser at full power for the longest time possible, which in turn causes us to accumulate the time-dependent phase more rapidly.
+It turns out, however, that the best choice for $\tau$ is to extend the rise-time to $\tau=T/2$, thus choosing a Gaussian profile.

 \item Since the minimum distance between the atoms in the experiment is $r_{\mathrm{min}} = 3.0\ \mathrm{\mu m}$, we will use this value in what follows to ensure we are as deep in the blockade regime as possible.